East High School

-- Scholarship Opportunities: In 2016 over 447 scholarships were offered to East students worth approximately 10.164 million dollars.
+- Scholarship Opportunities: In 2016, more than 447 college scholarships were offered to East students worth approximately 10.164 million dollars.
 In addition, we had 19 Presidential Scholarships to various universities and 44 Utah Scholars.

-- Concurrent Courses: East offers 30 concurrent classes in the district, with 26 classes offered on campus and 4 at the near-by Career and Technical Center.
+- Concurrent Courses: East offers 30 concurrent enrollment classes in the district, with 26 classes offered on campus and four at the near-by Career and Technical Center.

 - AP Courses: In a school-wide effort to be inclusive, we encourage our students to choose from among 20 Advanced Placement (AP) classes.